Skip to main content

 if ($event->exception !== null) { ... }

-Symptom: All users are signed out immediately after the upgrade.
+Symptom: Users are logged out after the upgrade.
 Fix: The default session cookie name has changed.
-Set SESSION_COOKIE in your .env to preserve the previous value.
+Explicitly set SESSION_COOKIE in .env to keep the previous value.

 SESSION_COOKIE=laravel_session

-Symptom: Cache misses increase significantly right after the upgrade.
-Fix: The default cache prefix has changed.
-Either set CACHE_PREFIX in your .env or clear the cache.
+Symptom: Cache misses increase after the upgrade.
+Fix: The cache prefix has changed.
+Set CACHE_PREFIX in .env or clear the cache.

 php artisan cache:clear